cBioPortal/cbioportal-docker-compose/README.md

 which will start the v6.0.20-web-shenandoah version rather than the newest default version.

+### Keycloak Authentication
+To set up a keycloak server with your cBioPortal instance for development purposes, check out the [documentation](./dev/README.md).

 ### Change the heap size
 #### Web app